Skip to main content

 • “Making it possible to open the journal without interacting with mushrooms, and taking inspiration from 'Little Witch in the Woods' for the art style, drawing/collecting mechanic.”

-• “I'm a big fan of the artwork, but the rest is lazy and seems unfinished, and the developers don't seem like they're going to fix it.”
+• “I'm a big fan of the artwork, but the rest is lazy and seems unfinished.
+The developers don't seem likely to fix it.”

 • emotional